Turmeric or yellow ginger can be found in nearly every household in Asia. It is referred to as the “Queen of spices”.

-Turmeric has a peppery, warm and bitter flavor with a fragrance slightly reminiscent to orange and ginger.
-In fact, turmeric is a close relative of ginger however, they both have different properties, colours, flavours and effects.
-And while it’s best known as one of the ingredients for curry dishes, it has also significantly stayed true to its title (Queen of spices) because of its powerful healing properties.
+Turmeric has a peppery, warm and bitter flavor with a fragrance slightly reminiscent of orange and ginger.
+Turmeric is a close relative of ginger, however, they both have different properties, colors, flavors and effects.
+And while it’s best known as one of the ingredients for curry dishes, it has also significantly stayed true to its title, the Queen of spices, because of its powerful healing properties.

 To make your own fresh turmeric powder follow these three easy steps: boil, dry and grind.

 Dry it under the sun for 10 – 15 days.
 The ideal moisture content in the final dried product should be around 5-10%.